For somewhat more money ~ $30 and up there are multimeters with a

 solid

-state relay.
 I built it up in a 3x4x5" electronic project box

 which I go from a local electronics store.
 Other parts needed were from